RedXi/vatsimbrief-helper/README.md

 **Happy Flying!**

+## VHF Helper Integration
+Vatsimbrief Helper supports _clicking a frequency in the ATC window_ and subsequently tune it in via [VHF Helper](https://github.com/VerticalLongboard/xplane-vhf-helper/).
+Install and enable both at the same time and you're good to go.

 ## Dependencies

 Required runtime Lua dependencies: copas, luasocket, binaryheap.lua, coxpcall, timerwheel.lua, LIP, xml2lua

-The required files are bundled with the release artifact.
+The required files are bundled with the release artifact (both ZIP and EXE)

 ## FAQ